 As we finished, they went around and around the table, telling me who had died from our high school and neighborhoods.
 I sat in shock.

 The list was too long.
 They were too young to be gone already, and I knew too many of them.

-In 1979, my family and I lived only 12 miles due south of Three Mile Island Nuclear Plant.
+In 1979, my family and I lived in York, Pennsylvania - only 12 miles due south of Three Mile Island Nuclear Plant.

-One of five in my home state of Pennsylvania and with three on the Susquehanna River, the drinking water to six million.
+Too close to 1 of 9 nuclear reactors in my home state of Pennsylvania and with 5 nuclear reactors on the Susquehanna River, the drinking water to 6 million.